Lizaterdag/QIH-2022/README.md

 3. Extend your protocol to be able to distinguish between an eavesdropper and channel noise
 4. (Open-ended) Authentication for QKD protocols

-Link to a repository with a more detailed description: *coming soon*
+👉 Link to a repository with a more detailed description: [here](https://github.com/hjir/QIH22-QKD)

 **Skills required:**
 Knowledge of QKD protocols is not required, but would be helpful.
 You will be implementing the protocol in QNE-ADK, so you should be somewhat comfortable with using Python.

-### API for Quantum Protocols Challenge
+### APIs for Quantum Protocols Challenge

 This is an open-ended set of challenges about APIs for quantum protocols.
 There is already one such API: [the ETSI QKD API](https://www.etsi.org/deliver/etsi_gs/QKD/001_099/004/01.01.01_60/gs_QKD004v010101p.pdf).
 There are three sub-challenges:

-1. Implement an API (similar to the ETSI QKD API) for any protocol from the [Quantum Protocol Zoo](https://wiki.veriqloud.fr/index.php?title=Main_Page)
+1. Design and implement an API (similar to the ETSI QKD API) for any protocol from the [Quantum Protocol Zoo](https://wiki.veriqloud.fr/index.php?title=Main_Page)
 2. Integrate such API within an already existing open-source app (e.g. Telegram, OpenSSL)
 3. Connect the API to QNE-ADK

 If you did not implement your own API in the first step, you can still follow sub-challenges 2. and/or 3. using the already implemented QKD API.

-Link to a repository with a more detailed description: *coming soon*
+👉 Link to a repository with a more detailed description: [here](https://github.com/hjir/QIH22-API)

 **Skills required:** This challenge requires you to have some programming experience.
 No quantum protocol knowledge is required.
 If you want to do sub-challenge 2, you should be comfortable with whatever language your chosen app is written in.
 QNE-ADK uses Python which is needed for sub-challenge 3.